On deformations of free groups in compact Lie groups: The case

 Let $(\gc_1,\ldots,\gc_{n-1})$ be a generating set for $\gC$.
 Applying Selberg's lemma to the projection of $\gC$ to any simple factor $\overline{G}_i$ of $G$ and taking the intersection, we see that $\gC$ contains a subgroup of finite index $\gC_0$ such that the projection of any element of $\gC_0$ to any simple factor of $G$ is either trivial or non-torsion.
 Since $\gC$ is dense and $G$ is connected, also $\gC_0$ is dense.
 Pick $\gc_n\in\gC_0\cap\ti\gO(\gc_1,\ldots,\gc_{n-1})$ with $\pi_j(\gc_n)\neq 1,\forall j\leq p$.
 Then from Lemma \ref{lem:density} and the assumption that $\gC$ is dense we get that $\langle\gc_1,\ldots,\hat\gc_i,\ldots,\gc_n\rangle$ is dense in $G$ for every $1\leq i\leq n$.
 Fix two open sets $U_i\subset B_\gep (s_i),~i=1,2$ such that $U_1\times U_2\subset U$, and $U_1\subset\ti\gO (\gc_2,\ldots,\gc_n)$, where $U\subset G\times G$ is the set defined in Lemma \ref{lem:U-open-dense}.
 Since $\langle\gc_2,\ldots,\gc_n\rangle$ is dense in $G$ there is some $\hat\gc_1\in\langle\gc_2,\ldots,\gc_n\rangle$ for which $t_1:=\hat\gc_1\gc_1\in U_1$.
 Since $t_1$ belongs to $\ti\gO (\gc_2,\ldots,\gc_n)$, it follows from Lemma \ref{lem:density} and the property of $\gc_n$ that the group $\langle t_1,\gc_3,\ldots,\gc_n\rangle$ is dense in $G$.
 Chose $\hat\gc_2\in\langle t_1,\gc_3,\ldots,\gc_n\rangle$ such that $t_2=\hat\gc_2\gc_2$ lies in $U_2$.
 It follows that $\langle t_1,t_2\rangle$ is dense in $G$ and we can pick $\hat\gc_i\in\langle t_1,t_2\rangle,~i=3,\ldots,n$ so that $t_i:=\hat\gc_i\gc_i\in B_\gep (s_i)$.
 This completes the proof of Theorem \ref{thm1} in the semisimple case.

-\begin{rem} (1) The argument above, with some simple modifications, can be applied also to dense subgroups $\gC$ of the form $\gC=\langle\gD,\gc\rangle$ where $\gD$ is an $(n-1)$--generated dense subgroup of $G$, and $\gc\in G\setminus\gD$.
-It is therefore natural to ask weather any $n$--generated dense subgroup of $G$ is of that form.
+\begin{rems} (1) The argument above, with some simple modifications, can be applied also to dense subgroups $\gC$ of the form $\gC=\langle\gD,\gc\rangle$ where $\gD$ is an $(n-1)$--generated dense subgroup of $G$, and $\gc\in G\setminus\gD$.
+It is therefore natural to ask wether any $n$--generated dense subgroup of $G$ is of that form.
+This question makes sense for every $n\geq 3$, and the answer may depend on $n$ and $G$.
+Nir Avni pointed out to me that for every $G$ there is some integer $n(G)$ such that the answer is affirmative for all $n\geq n(G)$.
+It is of interest wether $n(G)$ is always $3$ or some other constant independent of $G$.
+For $n\geq n(G)$ one can assume that $\gC$ is $n$--generated in Theorem \ref{thm1}.

 (2) It was shown in \cite{GZ} that any $k$--generated dense subgroup $\gC$ of a connected semisimple Lie group $G$ admits a generating set of cardinality $(k+2)$ which lies arbitrarily close to the identity of $G$, and hence there is no uniform Kazhdan constant for generating sets of size $k+2$ for the natural representation of $\gC$ on $L_2(G)$.
-The argument above shows that when $G$ is compact, one can replace $k+2$ by $k+1$.
+It follows from Theorem \ref{thm1} that when $G$ is compact, one can replace $k+2$ by $k+1$.
+In view of the previous remark, for $k\geq n(G)$ one can even omit the "$+1$".

 (3) The argument above can be also applied for some non connected compact groups.
 M. Abert and L. Pyber have shown to me that using results from \cite{Dunwoody} one can prove the following: Let $G$ be a topologically $k$--generated pro-finite-soluble group and $\Gamma$ a $(k+1)$--generated dense subgroup of $G$.
 Then for any $k+1$ elements $s_1,\ldots,s_{k+1}$ which topologically generate $G$ and any open normal subgroup $N\lhd G$, one can choose $t_i\in s_iN,~i=1,\ldots,k+1$ such that $\Gamma=\langle t_1,\ldots,t_{k+1}\rangle$.
-Moreover any $k$--generated profinite group has a $k+1$--generated dense subgroup which is not virtually free. \end{rem}
+Moreover any $k$--generated profinite group has a $k+1$--generated dense subgroup which is not virtually free.

+(4) For non-compact Lie groups E. Ghys asked the following related question: Let $H$ be a connected non-compact simple Lie group.
+Does every $n$--tuple $(s_1,\ldots,s_n)$ which generates a dense subgroup of $H$ admit an arbitrarily small deformation $(t_1,\ldots,t_n)$ for which the group $\langle t_1,\ldots,t_n\rangle$ is not free?
+We refer to \cite{Soifer} for other related problems. \end{rems}